Prince engine

 PSA started to use the Prince family in 2006 to replace a part of their TU family (the other part being replaced by the EB engine) — the Peugeot 207 being the first car to receive it.

 The engine's components are produced by PSA at their Douvrin, France, facility, with MINI and BMW engine assembly at Hams Hall in Warwickshire, UK.
 The co-operation was announced on 23 July 2002 with the first engines produced in 2006.
 The Prince engine project is not related to the Prince Motor Company.

 In late 2006, an extension of the cooperation between the two groups was announced, promising new four-cylinder engines, without further details.

-On 29 September 2010, it was announced by BMW that the 1.6Turbo version of the Prince engine would be supplied from 2012 to Saab for use in forthcoming models, primarily the 9-3.
-However with the closure of SAAB supply never started.
+On 29 September 2010, it was announced by BMW that the turbocharged 1.6-litre version of the Prince engine would be supplied from 2012 to Saab for use in forthcoming models, primarily the 9-3.
+However, with the closure of SAAB, supply never started.